jfroelich/rss-reader/general-todo.md

 This was originally there so that I could load feed without having to explicitly sort.
 This caused a lot of headache.
 I'd rather sort in the options page view.

+Note this may have been done, this is just the text of an issue copied from an old github issue.

+# TODO: defer to chrome's favicon services

+* Not certain but I might be able to use chrome://favicons service in an extension?
+* It seems to require a permission?
+* It looks like this is not reliable? only works for pages in history?
+* For now I have rolled my own.
+* It seems like Google does not want extensions to use the service.
+* Then again there seems to be a changing api and now it is supported?
+Do not have enough clear info
+* Then again, I generally want to avoid deep browser reliance?
+Or should I just give up on that.

 # TODO: Add limits to string lengths in various places

 Need to pay more attention to sanitization of inputs.
 For example, the maximum